Easy Vegetable Soup

 • TOTAL

-This hearty vegetable soup recipe is healthy, easy to make, and tastes fantastic.
-It’s also vegan when a vegetable broth is used!
-Since vegetables vary by seasonality, feel free to swap or add different vegetables for the ones listed below.
+This hearty vegetable soup recipe is healthy, easy to make, and tastes amazing.
+It’s also vegan when you use vegetable broth.
+Since vegetables vary by seasonality, swap or add different vegetables for the veggies listed below.
 Kale or spinach, for example, is an excellent substitute for cabbage.

 Watch Us Make the Recipe